 Arthroscopy: what it can and cannot fix

 Arthroscopy is a minimally invasive procedure that allows surgeons to remove loose fragments, repair certain meniscal tears, and smooth rough cartilage surfaces.
-It can relieve mechanical symptoms like catching or locking, and it often speeds short term recovery when those specific problems cause symptoms, because What Causes Knee Pain as You Age frequently involves loose pieces and meniscal tears.
+It can relieve mechanical symptoms like catching or locking, and it often speeds short term recovery when those specific problems cause symptoms, because knee pain with aging often involves loose fragments and meniscal tears.

 That said, arthroscopy is not a cure for generalized osteoarthritis, and it rarely halts progressive cartilage loss.
-For degenerative knee pain driven by joint wear, evidence shows limited long term benefit when the underlying issue is the gradual breakdown that explains What Causes Knee Pain as You Age.
+For degenerative knee pain driven by joint wear, evidence shows limited long-term benefit when the underlying issue is the gradual breakdown that explains What Causes Knee Pain as You Age.
 Surgeons reserve arthroscopy for targeted problems rather than diffuse arthritis.

 Osteotomy and partial knee replacement